Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

  - **BigQuery Project** - Name of the BQ project to which `eppo_output` belongs
  - **BigQuery Region** - The region in which you created the `eppo_output` dataset

-5. Enter the values into the form (which should look like the screenshot below), then click **Test Connection**.
-Once this test succeeds, save your settings.
+5. Enter the values into the form (which should look like the screenshot below), then click `Test Connection`.
+Once this test succeeds, save your settings by clicking `Test and Save Connection`.

 ![Bigquery warehouse connection](../../../static/img/connecting-data/bigquery_connection.png)